LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/moc-api-lti-consumer.md

 To view our Azure Cloud Slice Instructor Guide (specific to API/LTI consumers), please download our [PDF](https://lodmanuals.blob.core.windows.net/lms/Microsoft%20Official%20Curriculum%20\(MOC\)/Azure%20Cloud%20Slice%20API%20Instructor%20Guide.pdf).
 This information should be distributed to technical contacts and instructors as needed.

 ## Shared Dynamics Tenants
 Some MOC labs use a shared Dynamics 365 tenant.
-To ensure proper setup to consume these labs through Learn on Demand Systems API or LTI, please carefully review tenant configuration and impacts below.
+To ensure proper setup to consume these labs through our API or LTI, please carefully review tenant configuration and impacts below.

 #### Courses Impacted
 |Course Number |Version|Course Title|